First observation of the cosmic ray shadow of the Moon and the Sun with KM3NeT/ORCA

 \subsection{Background}

-The parametrisation of the atmospheric muon flux without a shadowing effect in $x$ and $y$, defined using the Monte Carlo sample, is verified on data.
-Figure~\ref{data_sun_az_zen} shows for the Sun as an example the constant, and $2^{nd}$ order polynomial fit for the $H_0$ hypothesis as described above.
-The data are well described by the chosen functions derived from Equations~\ref{H0} and \ref{P}.
+The background distributions in $x$ and $y$ are shown in Figure~\ref{data_sun_az_zen} for the Sun as an example.
+Fits of the $H_0$ hypothesis using a constant, and $2^{nd}$ order polynomial function describe the data well.
+The MC predictions are also compatible with these functions.